-It is our intent for the English curriculum to be enjoyable for students - enthusing, inspiring and challenging them, whilst equipping them with the knowledge and skills to be successful in the Language and Literature GCSE examinations at the end of Year 11.
-English will expose our students to a broad range of literary and non-fiction texts (in a range of forms – not just the written word) and allow them to engage with, and understand, a wide range of writers’ viewpoints and perspectives – as well as encouraging them to explore their own imaginations and emotions through composition.
-The teaching of English makes links to numerous other curriculum areas and will help to develop critical reading and interpretation skills that can be applied usefully in other curriculum areas.
-Additionally, the English curriculum will promote the respect of diversity, whether it be social, cultural or religious, through the variety of historical and contemporary texts that are studied.
+It is our intent for the English curriculum to be enjoyable for students - enthusing, inspiring and challenging them, whilst equipping them with the knowledge and skills to be successful in the Language and Literature GCSE examinations at the end of Year 11, as well as competent, confident communicators for whatever direction their future takes them in.
+Our English curriculum will expose students to a broad range of literary and non-fiction texts (in a range of forms – not just the written word) and allow them to engage with, appreciate and understand, a wide range of writers’ viewpoints and perspectives – whilst encouraging them to explore their own imaginations and emotions through composition.
+We make conscious links to numerous other curriculum areas and aim help to develop critical reading and interpretation skills that can be applied usefully in other subjects.
+Additionally, our English curriculum will promote the respect of diversity, whether it be social, cultural or otherwise, through the variety of historical and contemporary texts that are studied.

 Finally, by the end of Key Stage 4, English students will have researched, planned and delivered their own individual spoken presentation, to an audience.

 In addition to what goes on in the classroom, we offer a range of extra- curricular activities.
 These include book clubs (such as the Carnegie Award), writing competitions, public speaking events and a school newspaper that is written by students, for students.